-Fungal nail infections are a common problem that can affect any nail, but most commonly the ones on the feet.
-The infection is caused by different types of fungi, such as candida – the fungus that causes thrush, but it is most often caused by the same type that also causes athlete’s foot, called dermatophyte fungi.
-Fungal nail infections occur when spores of a fungus make their way between your toenail and the skin underneath (the nail-bed), and feed off of the skin or the keratin in the nail.
-In case you acquire a fungal nail infection you might notice that your nails seem thicker, or that they change colour slightly, or that they even start to separate from the nail bed.
+Fungal nail infections occur when spores of a fungus make their way between your toenail and the skin underneath (the nail bed), and feed off of the skin or the keratin in the nail.1,2 If you get a fungal nail infection you might notice your nails are thicker, slightly discoloured, and may even be starting to separate from the nail bed.1,2

-There are some obvious signs of fungal nail infection to look out for.
-You might notice:
+Here are some signs of fungal nail infection to look out for:

-It’s important to act quickly if you notice any of these symptoms, if you do not treat the infection, there is a chance it will spread to other nails.
+It’s important to act quickly if you notice any of these symptoms.
+If you don’t treat the infection, there is a chance it will spread to other nails.

-Moreover, if you notice any symptoms of athlete’s foot, then treat this appropriately as soon as you can, as this fungus can easily spread to your nails, becoming a fungal nail infection, which is harder to treat.
+Notice any symptoms of athlete’s foot?
+Then treat this as soon as you can, as this can easily spread to your nails, becoming a fungal nail infection, which is harder to treat.